 Then Destiny asks the question that changes the ending: the injection wells are recent, but the foundation damage on Oak Street goes back decades.
 So what's under the foundations?

 Fill sand.
 Every slab and crawlspace along Oak Street—along the baseline—built on cheap sand sold off after the Trinity settling ponds were drained.
 The wind carried fallout; it settled; they sold it; everyone built on it.
+"We're on it right now."

 Elena's Geiger readings aren't coming from the wells.
 They're coming from underneath.
 The wells cracked the slabs.
 The cracks let it up.